jessepav/libgdx-wiki-old/Using-libGDX-with-Kotlin.md

 That’s it.
 You successfully enabled Kotlin in your libGDX application.
 Build and run your project to verify that everything works.

-## Kotlin LibGDX extensions
+## Kotlin libGDX extensions

-- [KTX](https://github.com/libktx/ktx) is a set of libraries that aim to make most aspects of LibGDX more Kotlin-friendly thanks to extension functions, utility classes and so on.
+- [KTX](https://github.com/libktx/ktx) is a set of libraries that aim to make most aspects of libGDX more Kotlin-friendly thanks to extension functions, utility classes and so on.
 It includes utilities for assets management, LibGDX custom collections, Box2D, coroutines, math-related classes, actors, i18n, dependency injection, GUI type-safe building and more.

 # Examples of libGDX projects using Kotlin